Click on any graphic for a larger image

 The distribution media contains sample files to expedite getting started with the SBC.
 It is suggested that new users start with the SBC_Sample_Team.xls file.
 This file is populated with roster entries, player game stats, division standings and schedule entries.
 This file will allow the user to get familiar with the structure and commands.

-If you already have your Team Worksheet configured from a previous season and wish to set it up for a new season or tournament, run the File / Configure New Season command.
+If you already have your Team Worksheet configured from a previous season, the New Season command can be used to set it up for a new season or tournament.
 This command will preserve the player names in the roster and teams in the standings.

-Roster modifications and maintenance can be made via the other commands in the Player menu.
-The Transfer Stats command allows players and their stats to be moved to/from the active and expansion rosters as desired.
-The Merge Player Stats command allows the stats from two different players to be combined into a single player entry.
+Roster modifications and maintenance can be made via the other commands in the Rosters menu.
+The Transfer Player command allows players and their stats to be moved to/from the active and expansion rosters as desired.
+The Merge Players command allows the stats from two different players to be combined into a single player entry.

 The game scoresheet is the source for the batting statistics for each game.
 In Expanded Commands mode, game stats can be imported from a number of mobile stats apps.

 After the stats have been entered/updated, the SBC will prompt the user for the next player in alphabetical sequence.
-The user may choose to go to a different player/game entry as desired.
+The user may choose to go to a different player/game entry at any time as desired.

-A number of popular apps exist on the market to capture game statistics on a mobile device.
-The SBC currently supports the following apps:
+A number of popular apps exist on the market to capture game statistics on mobile and desktop devices.
+The SBC currently supports the following formats:

 Game statistics are exported from the mobile app into a file.
 The actual export procedure varies by the app.

-The File / Import Stats menu command is then invoked.
-A dialog will appear with some basic parameter selections.
-The importer will merge the stats for each roster player into the SBC.
-Players not found in either SBC roster will be added.
-The new player entries will be flagged for the user to take appropriate action after the import has completed.
+The Stats command invokes a prompt for basic parameter selections.
+The importer will merge the stats for each roster player for the selected game into the Team Worksheet.
+Players not found in either roster will be added and marked for the user to take appropriate action after the import has completed.

 The SBC maintains a game-by-game statistics area for each active roster player on the team.